 cleanmgr

-Step 2: Now, you need to select a drive you want to clean up, which is usually the Windows installation drive (“C” drive), and click on the
+Step 2: Now, you need to select a drive you want to clean up, which is usually the Windows installation drive (“C” drive), and click on the OK button.

 Completion of the above steps will delete and reset the thumbnail database cache.
 Lastly, reboot your system to apply the changes.